 Nicaragua Retirement Tours

 With a guided retirement tour, you are assured of seeing the areas of the country in which most expats would like to settle, and are given information about the advantages and disadvantages of living in each area.
 This knowledge is often difficult assess without being able to ask questions of someone who can give you accurate and unbiased information.

 The start of your tour will be in Managua, the capital of Nicaragua, after you arrive from the airport.
 Although Managua has the advantage of being close to medical services and shopping, many expats choose not live in a city, but prefer the countryside.
 From Managua, over the next few days, the tour will continue to Montelimar Beach Resort, the beautiful colonial city of Granada, which has a growing baby boomer expat population, then La Laguna de Apoyo, a smaller local village.

 No retirement tour would be complete without a trip to some National Park sites, and the Masaya volcano is one of the more spectacular.
 Trips to different islands within Lake Nicaragua show a different, more isolated retirement lifestyle that some would appreciate.
 All in all, you'll have the most complete and informative time in determining if you are a candidate for retirement in Nicaragua if you take a Christopher Howard's retirement tour of this rapidly advancing society offering great opportunities for those that wish to retire and conserve money.

-But, for those who also want to check out Costa Rica, the region's number one retirement spot, click on the tour photo below:
+But, for those who also want to check out Costa Rica, the region's number one retirement spot, click on the banner below: